 A Work in Progress

 I have tried to present enough details about the reconstruction process to show that my results are reasonable.
 However, much remains to be done.
 I am looking for more information about the area around the corner of Market and Patrick Streets.
-I would love to see photos or drawings that show the nearby buildings as they existed when the photo was taken.
-I am also hoping that there is some clue in the photo that would help narrow down the identity of the unit.
+I would love to see photos or drawings that show the nearby buildings as they existed when the photographer took the photo.
+I am also hoping that there is some clue in the photo that would help narrow down the unit’s identity.
 Did someone see the photo being taken and write about it?
 There are theories about who the photographer was, but no one knows can be sure.
-Are their more photos around somewhere?
+Are there more photos around somewhere?
 What photographer is satisfied with just one photo?
 I hope you enjoy this way of viewing history.
 I would appreciate any comments that add to the story or correct any details I have wrong.